 American Sign Language & English Secondary School is a public high school.
 The principal of American Sign Language & English Secondary School is PRINCIPAL - MR. WATFA A. SHAMA, whose e-mail is firstname.lastname@example.org.
-183 children attend American Sign Language & English Secondary School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-8% of the American Sign Language & English Secondary School students are "limited in English proficiency."
-80% of the 183 students here get reduced lunch prices.
-The student to teacher ratio at American Sign Language & English Secondary School is 8:1.
+183 children attend American Sign Language & English Secondary School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+8% of the American Sign Language & English Secondary School students have "limited English proficiency."
+80% of the 183 students here are paying reduced lunch prices.
+The ratio of students to teachers at American Sign Language & English Secondary School is 8:1.
 Baruch College Campus High School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||%|

 |Students eligible for free or reduced-price lunch program||80%||None%|